roihershberg/moko-resources-plugin/README.md

   Download the [latest release](https://github.com/roihershberg/moko-resources-plugin/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## License

+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
+See `LICENSE` in root of project.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].